Bloodstained: Ritual of the Night: Reception

 According to review aggregator website Metacritic, Bloodstained: Ritual of the Night received "generally favorable" reviews on PC, PlayStation 4, and Xbox One, and "mixed or average" reviews on Nintendo Switch.
+(Note: Attributed to multiple sources:)

 Writing for Game Informer, Suriel Vazquez concluded that the game's "journey is familiar, but the way it iterates and builds on that familiarity helps distinguish it from its lineage."
-Steve Watts of GameSpot agreed: "It’s that sense of comfort in its own skin that makes Bloodstained such a treat.
-This isn’t a bold modernization of the genre or a departure from its roots.
+Steve Watts of GameSpot agreed: "It's that sense of comfort in its own skin that makes Bloodstained such a treat.
+This isn't a bold modernization of the genre or a departure from its roots.
 It is exactly what it set out to be: a return to the style of a bygone era, with a few modern improvements."
-Daemon Hatfield of IGN praised the world design, noting that "exploring the castle’s many secrets is a delight".
+Daemon Hatfield of IGN praised the world design, noting that "exploring the castle's many secrets is a delight".
 Malindy Hetfeld of PC Gamer echoed this sentiment, stating that "every inch of this castle is waiting to be explored and plundered, and for the most part its backdrops are varied enough to make you want to see what's around the next corner."

 At launch, the Nintendo Switch version was seen as inferior to the other versions, with critics citing input lag, washed-out visuals, and stuttering frame rates.
 In response, the developers shifted their resources to optimizing the Nintendo Switch version with a series of smaller patches instead of having players wait for a single large update.

 The PC version was among the best-selling new releases on Steam when it released.
 (Note: Based on total revenue for the first two weeks on sale.)
 By June 2020, the game had reached 1 million units sold.
 Bloodstained would later go on to sell over 2 million units by September 2023.